 Gary has been recognized as Coach of the Year by the KIJHL in both 2014 and 2018 and by the Spokane American Youth Hockey Association in 2002 and 2006.
 He was also awarded the Avista Community MVP in 2012 for his work in hockey over the years.

 Gary has always focused on player development and during his five years as head coach of the Braves, along with many player accomplishments within the league and on the team, he proudly helped move 5 players to the WHL, 11 to Canadian Jr. A, 2 to NCAA Division I, 7 to NCAA Division III, 6 to the BCIHL, and 3 to ACHA programs.

-Kurtis, a Spokane native, joins the Academy having just graduated from Bethel University in St. Paul, Minnesota.
+Coach Kurtis, a Spokane native, returns to lead our girls varsity Academy again this season.
+Kurtis came to us last year after having just graduated from Bethel University in St. Paul, Minnesota.
 Kurtis played five years of junior hockey.
 He spent time with the Spokane Braves of the KIJHL, where he was team captain, and also with the Battleford North Stars of the SJHL.
 After juniors, Kurtis played for the NCAA Division III, Bethel Royals.
 Kurtis’ work ethic, skill, and toughness were well known throughout his time playing hockey.

 During his time at Bethel, Kurtis was a Dean’s List student and as a senior, he was one of only a few students to be given a position as Research Analyst for the Royals Investment Fund, LLC.
 Kurtis recently received his BA in Business Finance.

 Kurtis was recipient of the Matt Beamer Memorial Award in 2006 while playing youth hockey.
 He was named Player of the Year for 2016 in juniors and while in college he was recognized for his success both on and off the ice by the American Hockey Coaches Association (AHCA) as an AHCA All-American Scholar.